-- Have an intense relationship with chocolate.
+I have an intense relationship with chocolate.
 We split for two years, hoping things might become more platonic.
 Got back together to find that nothing had changed.

-- My childhood dreams were to swim the English channel and back, to keep a monkey, to fly like a bird and to play tennis at a Wimbledon championship.
+My childhood dreams were to swim the English channel and back, to keep a monkey, to fly like a bird and to play tennis at a Wimbledon championship.
 Decades later I’m resigned to none of these happening.

-- After travelling back through Malaysia, Burma, Thailand, Nepal, India and Pakistan, arrived in London with glandular fever and two bowel parasites, none of which were confiscated.
+After travelling back through Malaysia, Burma, Thailand, Nepal, India and Pakistan, I arrived in London with glandular fever and two bowel parasites, none of which were confiscated.
 (Customs officers a bit slack that day.)

-- While living in France, we built a shed in the grounds of our rented cottage, in order to homeschool our son.
+While living in France, we built a shed in the grounds of our rented cottage, in order to homeschool our son.
 (The owner benefitted when he subsequently sold the property.)

-- Am into house and pet sitting, as long as this doesn’t involve getting up at six am to give a dog the first of his four daily walks, or looking after a worm farm.
+I do a lot of house and pet sitting, as long as this doesn’t involve getting up at six am to give a dog the first of his four daily walks, or looking after a worm farm.

-- Exhilarated by wild weather: thunderstorms, heavy snowfalls, torrential rain.
+Wild weather exhilarates me: thunderstorms, heavy snowfalls, torrential rain.

-- Also love misty light – the most memorable being the purplish light in Srinagar, and more recently, in Shimla.
+I also love misty light – the most memorable being the purplish light in Srinagar, and more recently, in Shimla.

 The more I get into writing, the less of a domestic goddess I become.
 This doesn’t bode well for the future.